 With each sin you learn about you’ll also discover a solid solution to replace them in your workouts and get a quick glimpse into what is called The Peak Performance Formula.

-It is a 3 Step Sequence that will enhance you body in ways you would not have imagined and most importantly it will heal your old injuries while bulletproofing your body from new ones.
+It is a 3 Step Sequence that will enhance your body in ways you would not have imagined and most importantly it will heal your old injuries while bulletproofing your body form new ones.

-The side benefit of doing the Peak Performance Formula before your workouts is that you’ll also move and feel 10 years younger.
+The side benefit of doing the Peak Performance Formula before your workouts are that you’ll also move and feel 10 years younger.

 SHOCKING Workout Sin #1: